 use.computer

-Windows (Beta)
+Windows & Ubuntu (Beta)

 Overview

-How it differs from macOS
+How they differ from macOS

 • Mouse / keyboard / screenshot / recording / file upload-download are identical to macOS.